Managing your BWoF (for buildings with specified systems)

 Specified systems help ensure a building is safe and healthy for people to enter, occupy or work in.
 They require ongoing inspection and maintenance to ensure they function as required.
 If they fail to operate properly, they have the potential to affect health or life safety.

-It is the responsibility of a building owner to ensure the specified systems continue to perform as was intended when they were installed.
+It is the responsibility of the building owner to ensure the specified systems continue to perform as was intended when they were installed.

 The building owner will be issued with a compliance schedule at the same time as their code compliance certificate.
 In rarer cases a compliance schedule may not be issued with a code compliance certificate.
 This is likely to occur when a compliance schedule is required but for some reason one was never obtained.

 The compliance schedule lists the building’s specified systems, the performance standards and the inspection, maintenance and reporting procedures needed to keep them in good order.
-To verify these responsibilities have been met, you need to sign, issue and display a building warrant of fitness every 12 months.
+To verify these responsibilities have been met, the owner needs to sign, issue and display a building warrant of fitness (BWoF) every 12 months.

 All buildings with a cable car, including single residential buildings, require a compliance schedule.